Paolo Giubellino: Invited lectures and outreach

 Paolo Giubellino is frequently invited to give public lectures on experimental particle physics at the LHC.
 He has delivered about 50 talks at international conferences and many invited seminars and colloquia about the results of his scientific work, including the closing plenary talk at the 2002 Quark Matter Conference and the plenary talk dedicated to Heavy Ion Physics at the 25th International Nuclear Physics Conference (INPC 2013) in June 2013, and chaired sessions in numerous international conferences.
 In May 2015, he delivered a talk about the work done at ALICE at the first Italian Conference of Physics Students.

 Giubellino has played a significant role in developing collaboration between Europe and Latin American institutes.
 His support led to Mexico's involvement in ALICE, particularly in the successful construction of the V0 detector and the Cosmic Ray detector.
 As a recognition of these efforts he has been the first European to be awarded the medal of the Mexican Physical Society.

-Giubellino has also taught short courses at various international schools, among which the instrumentation schools of the ICFA and the International school "Enrico Fermi" and for PhD and Master students at Torino University.
+Giubellino has also taught short courses at various international schools, among which the instrumentation schools of the ICFA and the International school "Enrico Fermi" and for PhD and Master students at the University of Turin.